 Art is life.
-I think I have always been looking at the world through the art.
-I search for the things or people to draw everywhere I am.
-Also can’t imagine my life without possibility to express myself in the illustrations.
-I think about my own and others artworks all the time.
+I think I have always been looking at the world through art.
+I search for things or people to draw everywhere I am.
+I also can’t imagine my life without the possibility to express myself in the illustrations.
+I think about my own and other artworks all the time.

 7. Where did you study?

-I studied a graphic design at the Academy of Fine Arts in Warsaw and in Bologna (and made my master degree this year!)
+I studied graphic design at the Academy of Fine Arts in Warsaw and in Bologna (and made my master’s degree this year!)

 8. Where do you see yourself in five years?
 Working in an agency?

-I have never been working in the agency and I hope I will never do.
-I am freelance illustrator want it to stay like this. it gives me a lot of freedom but gets hard sometimes.
+I have never been working in the agency and I hope I will never do it.
+I am a freelance illustrator who want it to stay like this. it gives me a lot of freedom but gets hard sometimes.